fvbakel/brilliant/gpstools/README.md

 # GPS Tools

 ## reduce.py
-The Garmpin GPSmap 60CSX has a limitation of 20 tracks that can be stored. each track has a maximum of 500 points.
+The Garmpin GPSmap 60CSX has a limitation of 20 tracks that can be stored.
+Each track has a maximum of 500 points.
 A GPX file might contain more that 500 points.
 With this script the number of points can be reduced by:

 - splitting segments to separate files
 - splitting the gpx in separate files